 I always try to use department stores or fast food bathrooms.
 At some point, though, you’ll need relief in the middle of the night, in which case, the pee bottle is your friend.
 Believe it or not, this works for the ladies, too.
 You can find portable female urinals on Amazon.

 As for going #2, vandwellers sometimes fashion what could be described as “human litter boxes,” but that was a bit extreme for me.
 I stuck to public restrooms for that purpose.
 Find the nearest public park, gas station, fast food chain, or Walmart.

 What’s the best place to park?

-I touched on this in the Matador article.
-You can sleep almost anywhere in your vehicle.
+I touched on how to find legal places to sleep in your car in the Matador article.
+The process of finding safe places to sleep in a vehicle can be tricky, but you can sleep most anywhere if you are careful.
 The best place is a busy neighborhood with lots of on-street parking.
 You want to be in an area that is crowded enough that your new vehicle won’t stand out.

 Large shopping malls usually have security vehicles that drive around the lot at night, but smaller strip malls typically do not, so they can be a good option.
 Walmarts sometimes work, as well.

 And check out our many road trip-related posts, such as: